yeonkiim/seungyeonkim.github.io/projects/homelessness/index.md

 - Following the expiration of these programs, homelessness rebounded sharply, revealing the fragility of short-term interventions.

 ## Policy Implications

 - Temporary relief measures were effective in preventing a deeper crisis but insufficient to address structural housing shortages.
 - Shelter capacity and support services remain inadequate relative to growing demand.
-- Long-term policy responses must focus on affordability, housing supply, and income stability to achieve lasting impact.
+- Long-term policy responses must focus on affordability, housing supply, and income stability.

+While temporary measures such as eviction moratoria and emergency rental assistance played a critical role during the pandemic, the sharp resurgence in homelessness following their expiration highlights the limitations of short-term solutions.

+This underscores the need for more sustainable approaches, such as "Housing First," which prioritize permanent housing as the foundation for long-term stability.

+Ultimately, addressing homelessness requires a sustained commitment to structural solutions that ensure stable, affordable housing and long-term support systems.

 ## Link
 - 🌍 [StoryMap – People on the Streets](https://nu.hub.arcgis.com/apps/3b6e38f159ca405c9c7df8e759d94560/explore)